Corduroy: a fantastic fabric!

-Velvet has become a classic in our wardrobe these last years... even if at first it was not a given...
+Velvet has become a classic in our wardrobe in recent years... even if at first it wasn’t a sure thing...

-Some having the trauma of the brown shorts and pants from their childhood, others thinking it made them look bigger, but velvet has carved out its place and we can only be happy about it!
+Some have the trauma of brown shorts and pants from their childhood, others think it makes you look bigger, but velvet has carved out its place and we can only be happy about it!

-Wide wale velvet is comfortable, pleasant on the skin, soft,... a reassuring outfit perfect for winter but also mid-season...
-I have been wearing it with pleasure for several years!
+Wide-wale velvet is comfortable, pleasant on the skin, soft,... a reassuring fit perfect for winter but also mid-season...
+I have been happily wearing it for several years!

 Let's go!